mateusz28/tmux-session-spectrum/README.md

 ## Configuration

-There are two varaibles to configure.
+There are three varaibles to configure.

 The first one is the palette.
 It could be configured by providing space-separated list of color names as a variable `STYLES`.

 The second one is the initial color from the palette.
 It is specified by providing `DEFAULT_STYLE` variable.
-If no `DEFAULT_STYLE` is provided, then the first color from the palette is used.
+It is optional, ff no `DEFAULT_STYLE` is provided, then the first color from the palette is used.

+The third one is `DIR_STYLES` that specifies directory-specific styles.
+It has format `patern1:colour1 pattern2:colour2 ...`, where `pattern*` is pattern for `grep` that would be matches against the current directory name and `colour*` is the color name.

 The color names used by tmux are [the following](https://superuser.com/a/285400/249673):
 <img src="https://raw.githubusercontent.com/a-rodin/tmux-session-spectrum/images/colours.gif" width="640">